In late 2003, a small group of architects gathered at one of their houses for a night of cards and conversation.

 The discussion during that night of poker-playing naturally revolved around my departure and the firm I was leaving.
 At the end of the night, we agreed that this was fun, and we should do it again next month.
 Someone else volunteered to host.
 Thus began a more than 15-year run of a group of us gathering at someone’s house on a monthly basis for a night of cards and comradery.
 The host provided beverages and snacks.
 We played nickel-dime-quarter poker.
 If someone won more than $20 in a night, it was unusual.
 When you won, it was usually enough to upgrade your morning coffee to an extra-large, and no one ever lost enough to keep from putting food on the family table.
 And in reality, it has never been about the money.
 The betting is part of the game, but not the reason we play.

 Anyone who has played poker knows that one of the major factors in being consistently good is that you must play the other players, not just your cards.
 Those you play are likely doing this as well, some more successfully than others.
 Poker is a wonderful mixture of luck of the draw (literally) and skill, along with consistency, a healthy dose of math, and excellent people-reading skills.
-Poker players talk about “tells”, those visual clues we all exhibit, usually unconsciously, that may somehow offer insight into the contents of the concealed cards.
-Good players can detect other player’s “tells” and use this information to their advantage as they decide their strategies and actions in the game.
+Poker players talk about “tells”, those visual clues we all exhibit, usually unconsciously, that may somehow offer insight into the contents of

 After a few years of playing dealers-choice poker, which involved such wacky games as “Follow the Queen”, “Night Baseball”, “Guts”, and all manner of variations, we eventually settled into a pretty steady diet of playing “Texas Hold’em.”
 Many consider this the purest form of poker.
 Each player receives two cards face down.
 These are their “hole cards.”
 Then five community cards are revealed face-up in the center, to be used by all, in conjunction with your two hole cards.
 These five cards are not revealed all at once, but rather beginning with the first three – “the Flop”, followed by another single card – “the Turn”, and finally the fifth and last single card – “the River.”
 There are four rounds of betting – pre-flop, then after each of the three stages of revealing the shared cards.
 In the true form of the game, nothing is wild, though in our gatherings we have on occasion had the dealer call a wild card or two, a vestige from our old dealers-choice days.

 Those are the basics of the game.
 But this just scratches the surface about how the game is really played.
 There are many strategies and actions a player can use to their advantage, often regardless of their cards.
-Things like “slow-playingx”, and “check-raises”, along with all manner of “bluffing” create a dynamic whereby often the cards and the actual hands are secondary.
-The goal is obviously to win the hand and all the chips in .
+Things like “slow-playing”, and “check-raises”, along with all manner of “bluffing” create a dynamic whereby often the cards and the actual hands are secondary.
+The goal is obviously to win the hand and all the chips in

 In the cases when the players remaining in the hand reveal their hole cards, it’s the player with the highest-ranking hand that wins.
 So obviously it’s important to know the ranking of hand strengths – high card, pair, two-pair, three-of-a-king, straight, flush, full house, four-of-a-kind, straight flush, of which the highest hand of all is the famous Royal Flush (by simple math, the odds of hitting a royal flush are 1:650,000.)

 However, it’s also fairly common that the hand ends without anyone actually revealing cards.
-When all but one player foldstheir cards, the last one standing wins the hand, regardless of their cards.
+When all but one player folds their cards, the last one standing wins the hand, regardless of their cards.
 Therefore, it is not only possible, but also quite common, for the winning hand not to be the highest-ranking hand.
 This is where strategy trumps luck.
 This is where “tells” become important.
 To allow someone to sniff out a bluff versus a really dominating hand.
 And to then be able to act accordingly.
 Factoring in not just your own hole cards, but what’s on the board and what you know about your opponents and their tendencies and “tells.”

 Prior to this pandemic, our monthly gatherings rotated houses around the greater Baltimore area.
 The only criteria for membership in this poker group is that all members must have at one time worked for the firm that I left back in 2003.
 This firm no longer exists, one of many architecture firms that became a casualty of the “Great Recession” last decade.
 Now, the various members have been meeting virtually, finding an on-line forum that allows for a real-time private game to be played.
 We also set up a simultaneous Zoom call, so we can at least maintain our mindless banter during the game, and can see each other’s faces, albeit greatly reduced on the tiny Zoom screens.
 Still, it’s just enough to help us discern the occasional “tell.”